-For me, the benefit of nearly 3 decades in business is grey hair and a degree in hindsight, earned from riding the marketing wave with brands across sectors through cycles of boom and bust, taking the Army to war (as a brand) and digging RBS out of a hole during the recession, to name a couple of scars I wear with a bit of pride.
+For me, the benefit of nearly three decades in business is grey hair and a degree in hindsight.
+This I earned from riding the marketing wave with brands across sectors through cycles of boom and bust, taking the Army to war (as a brand) and digging RBS out of a hole during the recession, to name just a few.

-The trouble with hindsight is that it tells you what already happened not what’s going to happen…and that’s not going to win anyone’s lottery…so enter stage right one of the only true advents in innovation I have witnessed in all that time – up there with the Motorola DynaTAC, the Macintosh 84, the launch of the Web and Friends Reunited – each a seminal moment in the brand landscape – I’m talking predictive analytics.
+The trouble with hindsight is that it tells you what’s already happened not what’s going to happen, and that’s not going to win anyone’s lottery.
+One of the only true advents in innovation I have witnessed in all that time – up there with the Motorola DynaTAC, the Macintosh 84, the launch of the Web and Friends Reunited – is predictive analytics.

-For the last few years, as brands have wrestled with the changing face of consumer engagement, in a world where the web has moved from read to earned, where social has changed the nature of brand endorsement and where tech has put the control panel into the hands of customers.
+Brands are wrestling with the changing face of consumer engagement, in a world where the web has moved from read to earned, where social has changed the nature of brand endorsement, and where tech has put the control panel into the hands of customers.
 We have all had to adapt our traditional models to chase consumers around a vastly different and fragmented media landscape.

 So here it comes…Big Data…

 But what does that really mean?
-I guess at it’s base level we are talking about the huge volume of sales, marketing and behavioural insight collected over time, mapped against our ability to increasingly define the consequential insight from amongst this vast bank of information and using tech tools and channel analysis to try and make sense of it all.
+At its base level we’re talking about the huge volume of sales, marketing and behavioural insights collected over time, mapped against our ability to increasingly define the consequential insight from amongst this vast bank of information.
+Then using tech tools and channel analysis to try and make sense of it all.

-Trouble is today everything has proliferated, insight tools like econometrics have been twisted to justify traditional channel spend and we’ve all matured as consumers and have become way more discerning and brand savvy.
+Trouble is today everything has proliferated.
+Insight tools, like econometrics, have been twisted to justify traditional channel spend.
+Plus, we’ve all matured as consumers and have become way more discerning and brand savvy.

-But if finding the signals takes the brains of an Archbishop, or in our case a team of data scientists, whom we feed on caffeine and pizza, defining how to use them is what separates us from the rest of the big data crowd.
+But if finding the signals takes the brains of an Archbishop – or in our case a team of data scientists – defining how to use them is what separates us from the rest of the big data crowd.
 We get there fast and help our partners activate pilots, which prove hypotheses and most importantly help them make money.
 We are also pretty good at helping businesses navigate the changing relationships between insight, marketing supply chain and IT.

-One thing is for sure after 30 years of watching the evolution of marketing turn from a surging torrent into a lazy delta this old dog is learning new tricks and tearing up the rule book, why?
-Because this stuff really is the Holy Grail which senior marketers have been seeking for a good long old while…
+One thing’s for sure after 30 years of watching the evolution of marketing turn from a surging torrent into a lazy delta, this old dog is learning new tricks and tearing up the rule book.
+Why?
+Because this stuff really is the Holy Grail which senior marketers have been seeking for a good while.